timohencken/GrowattPublicApiPy/README.md

     * current `groboost.metrics()`
     * current for multiple devices `groboost.metrics_multiple()`
     * historical data `groboost.metrics_history()`
+      * Note: historical data seems to be restricted to 95 days - for earlier dates, API does not return anything

 ### API v4 (a few additional endpoints)
 * get devices (inverters) assigned to current user